 - Existential therapy

 - Gestalt therapy

 - Humanistic therapies

 - Person-centred therapy

-For the initial session there is a reduced fee: £40 for individuals and £60 for couples - this is an opportunity for you to decide whether you feel comfortable working with me.
+This is an opportunity for you to decide whether you feel comfortable working with me.

 Cancellations and Holidays – Appointments missed because you are ill and you have given me 24 hours notice or because you are on holiday will not be charged.

 If you give less than 24 hours notice you may be charged the normal fee.

 I work with clients on either a short term (6-12 weeks) and/or long term (open ended) basis depending upon your needs.
 We would discuss your needs at our initial session and this can be flexible and reviewed throughout our work.